Ready, steady go... to Reception!

 • You will receive an information pack from your school.
 Use this as a conversation starter about school.

-• Use the school website to share videos/ photos so they can familiarise themselves with the environment, uniform and activities.
+• Use the school website to share videos/photos so they can familiarise themselves with the environment, uniform and activities.
+Some settings have virtual tours on their websites that also help to become familiar with the new environment.

 5. Involve your child in preparing for starting school